davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 ![not_in_debug_session ]( img/not_in_debug_session.png)
 <br />
 <br />
 Regardless of how which step you choose, you should now see the `Run` window as shown below.
-Go ahead and select it
+Go ahead and select it.
 <br />
 <br />
 ![hit enter on main ] (img/hit_enter_on_main.png)